iotempire/iotempower/doc/tool-support.rst

   flashes a serially connected node and sets all initial configuration parameters like WiFi credentials and security keys

-- ``deploy``: updates software of a ulnoiot node after changes.
+- ``deploy``: updates software of a IoTempower node after changes.
 The update is done over the network (OTA)

 Top: `ToC <index-doc.rst>`_, Previous: `Supported Hardware <hardware.rst>`_,